 Our goal is to create a family-friendly community-oriented beach retreat.
 We believe that nature is the best place to escape, and friendships deepen over marshmallows and sunsets.
 We want to create a place where memories become traditions.
 As premiere Lincoln city beach house rentals, we truly hope you’ll come to feel like the Camp Cabins are your own special place.

-Cronin Clan: Darcy, Kevin, Kieran, Makenna, & Teagan
+Darcy, Kieran, Makenna, & Teagan

-Miel, Adam, Clark & Co
+Miel, Adam, Clark & Ellis

 Our Aunt Carol is our blessed "gift investor."
 Without her support we quite literally couldn't have built these beach cabins.
 It didn't take long for us to convince her that our vision was worth the investment, and looking forward to "enjoying her money much more than she would with it sitting in the bank."
 Through the process of building the cabins over the past year, we've also spent more time than ever together, and it's been a joy to see her truly embrace the role of Grauntie Carol.
 The carriage house near the hot tub is permanently reserved for her and dubbed "Carol's Cottage" or CJ's.

 Growing A Dream